precice/systemtests/docs/architecture.md

 the files are also compared numerically using `compare_results.sh`.
 This script strips away non-numerical data and then compares files field by field with respect to a specified relative tolerance (default maximum allowed difference is 1 percent)

 In either case after a test finishes, all the related volumes, networks and containers are removed.

+### Required environment variables

+The following environment variables are required for running the tests:

+* `SYSTEST_REMOTE`: Specifies the user on Dockerhub from which the baseimage is pulled.
+Example: `precice/`
+* `PRECICE_BASE`: Specifies the features of the baseimage used for running the test.
+Example: `ubuntu1604.home-develop` or `ubuntu1804.home-develop`
+* `<PARTICIPANT>_TAG`: Specifies the tag that will be used for the baseimage for each of the participants.
+Example: `latest`

+### Running the tests

+There are two possibilities for running the tests:

+1. Use `system_testing.py`: Go to `systemtests` and run `python3 system_testing.py -s <TESTCASE>` (e.g. `python3 system_testing.py -s fe-fe --base Ubuntu1804.home`).
+For more information on the script run `python3 system_testing.py --help`.
+2. Use `docker compose up`: Go to the corresponding test (e.g. `systemtests/tests/TestCompose_fe-fe.Ubuntu1804.home`) and run `docker-compose up`.
+Note that `.env` defines the previously mentioned environment variables required for running the tests.